ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 Persistent settings were _extremely_ easy to set up using a `@AppStorage` property.
 In the same manner as everything else Apple, it works magically as long as you don't question _how_ or _where_ data is stored.

 Overall, I really enjoyed my _limited_ time with the developer experience here, and I can understand why at least some people _really like_ the Apple ecosystem as both a user and/or as a developer.
-Unfortunately, as someone who also very values some of the ideals of the F/OSS movement, I just cannot go all in on Apple, and I can see how restrictive this ecosystem can be and how difficult it would be to reuse anything on other platforms.
+Unfortunately, as someone who also very values some of the ideals of the <span class="nobr">F/OSS</span> movement, I just cannot go all in on Apple, and I can see how restrictive this ecosystem can be and how difficult it would be to reuse anything on other platforms.

 # Jetpack Compose